DanojaDias/FlyHealthy/README.md

 # FlyHealthy

-A web site that shows the lowest risky path to reduce the risk of flying throughout the world.
+A web site that shows the lowest risky and shortest path to travel reducing the risk of getting dieseases when flying throughout the world.